ds300/react-native-typescript-transformer/README.md

 Note that there have been no reports of problems arising from differences between code compiled by the `ts-jest` transformer and code compiled by `react-native-typescript-transformer`.
 Additionally, `ts-jest` takes care of a lot of edge cases and is more configurable.

+## Avoid cyclical dependencies

+If you're transitioning an app from `tsc` to `react-native-typescript-transformer`, you might be seeing runtime errors that involve imported modules being `undefined`.
+You almost certainly have cyclical inter-module dependencies which manifest during your app's initialization. e.g. if ModuleA is `undefined` in ModuleB it means that ModolueA (in)directly imports ModuleB.

+`tsc` seems to be able to mitigate some instances of these cyclical dependencies when used as a whole-app compiler.
+Unfortunately the module-at-a-time compilation approach that react-native's bundler supports does not permit the same optimizations.

+Be especially careful of "umbrella export" files which can easily introduce these cycles.

 ## License

 MIT